mrjcgoodwin/MarkupGoogleTranslate/README.md

 Restored the specific language override as public call, passing an array of language codes (for single languages or multiple ones):
  ```<?php echo $modules->get('MarkupGoogleTranslate')->buildGoogleTranslateUrl(['es','fr']);?>```

+[V0.0.6] - Restored only https scheme
+It seems that Google accepts only SSL certificates...